vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. Wait for the **Validation passed** message to be displayed at the top of the blade, and then click **Create**.

     > **Note**:  Deployment can take as much as 5 minutes to complete.
-You can continue on to the next exercise while it is deploying.
+You can continue on to the next task while it is deploying.

 #### Task 2: Register New Devices

-A device must be registered with your IoT hub before it can connect, so your next task is to create a device registration.
+A device must be registered with your IoT hub before the device can connect, so your next task is to create a device registration.

 1. On the Azure portal menu, click **Dashboard**.